Top-10 Actual Real Estates for Obtaining Golden Visa in Greece

 The Greek Golden Visa is a residency-by-investment programme that grants a 5-year renewable residence permit to non-EU citizens who invest a minimum of €250,000 in Greek real estate.
 The Greek Golden Visa offers visa-free travel across the Schengen Zone, the right to reside in Greece, access to healthcare and education, and the opportunity to apply for citizenship after 7 years.

-Greece’s Golden Visa Programme is a popular route to European residency, offering flexibility, efficiency, and long-term benefits.
+Greece’s Golden Visa Program is a popular route to European residency, offering flexibility, efficiency, and long-term benefits.

 This programme combines affordability with lifestyle and mobility advantages, making it one of the most attractive residency-by-investment options in Europe.
 Here are the key highlights: